 Staff considered patients' different needs.
-This included providing facilities for disabled patients and families with children.
 The practice had access to telephone interpreter services.

 The practice took patients views seriously.
 They valued compliments from patients and responded to concerns and complaints quickly and constructively.

 Are services well-led?

 We found that this practice was providing well-led care in accordance with the relevant regulations.